-A. Redacted Filings.
-Unless the court orders otherwise in an electronic or paper filing with the court that contains an individual's social security number, taxpayer-identification number, or birth date, the name of an individual known to be a minor, or a financial-account number, or the home address of an individual, a party or nonparty making the filing may include only:
+- A. Redacted Filings.
+Unless the court orders otherwise in an electronic or paper filing with the court that contains an individual's social security number, taxpayer-identification number, or birth date, the name of an individual known to be a minor, or a financial-account number, or the home address of an individual, a party or nonparty making the filing may include only: - (1) The last four digits of the social security number and taxpayer-identification number;

-- (1) The last four digits of the social security number and taxpayer-identification number; - (2) The year of the individual's birth; - (3) The minor's initials; - (4) The last four digits of the financial-account number; and - (5) The city and state of the home address.
+- (2) The year of the individual's birth; - (3) The minor's initials; - (4) The last four digits of the financial-account number; and - (5) The city and state of the home address.
 (This restriction applies only in criminal cases) - B. Exemptions from the Redaction Requirement.
-The redaction requirement does not apply to the following: - A financial account number that identifies the property allegedly subject to forfeiture in a forfeiture proceeding; - (2) The record of an administrative or agency proceeding; - (3) The official record of a state-court proceeding; - (4) The record of a court or tribunal, if that record was not subject to the redaction requirement when originally filed; - (5) A filing covered by Rule 5.4(c); - (6) A prose filing in an action brought under 28 U.S.C. \S 2241, 2254, or 2255; - (7) A court filing that is related to a criminal matter or investigation and that is prepared before the filing of a criminal charge or is not filed as part of any docketed criminal case; - (8) An arrest or search warrant; and - (9) A crime charging document and an affidavit filed in support of any such charging document.
+The redaction requirement does not apply to the following: - (1) A financial account number that identifies the property allegedly subject to forfeiture in a forfeiture proceeding; - (2) The record of an administrative or agency proceeding; - (3) The official record of a state-court proceeding; - (4) The record of a court or tribunal, if that record was not subject to the redaction requirement when originally filed; - (5) A filing covered by Rule 5.4(c); - (6) A pro se filing in an action brought under 28 U.S.C. §§ 2241, 2254, or 2255; - (7) A court filing that is related to a criminal matter or investigation and that is prepared before the filing of a criminal charge or is not filed as part of any docketed criminal case; - (8) An arrest or search warrant; and - (9) A crime charging document and an affidavit filed in support of any such charging document. - C. Filings Made Under Seal.
+The court may order that a filing be made under seal without redaction.
+The court may later unseal the filing or order the person who made the filing to file a redacted version for the public record.